cmu-sei/scir-oss/README.md

   -U:  use package URI spec rather than a Phylum.io project name (e.g., npm:@babel/highlight:^7.18.6)
   -V:  display version (and exit)
   -W:  watch docker scorecards run not to exceed time limit (default: 300 seconds)
+  -Z:  specify certificates trust store when required by enterprise-level proxies
+       which may be in use (e.g. -Z '/etc/ssl/certs/ca-certificates.crt')

   BUILD FLAGS (-f 'flag1[,flag2,...]')